Kicking the tyres of a MySuper product or super fund is not difficult if you know how.

 Is not-for-profit better?

-Industry funds often describe themselves as 'not-forprofit', meaning their fees generally match their costs as they do not need to make a profit for any shareholders.
+Industry funds often describe themselves as 'not-for-profit', meaning their fees generally match their costs because they do not need to make a profit for any shareholders.
 Retail funds, i.e., master trusts, on the other hand, because they are operated by commercial entities must try to make a profit and so they have to charge fees that are more than their costs.

 But while being not-for-profit sounds noble, the hard-nosed question is whether being not-for-profit makes a fund better, or does it just make it different?

-At SelectingSuper we take a more nuanced view because you should always compare funds' investment returns, choices, fees, insurance and extra features.
+At SelectingSuper we take a more nuanced view.
+This is because you should always compare funds' investment returns, choices, fees, insurance and extra features.
+Being not-for-profit doesn't make the fund better, it just explains its background and where it came from.

 You are now ready to work through the SelectingSuper super fund comparison table.